Japanese popular culture: City pop

+City pop is the term for a style of Japanese pop music that arose during a period of rapid economic growth and technological development in the 1970s and 80s.
+Influenced by contemporary trends in western music, City Pop was a uniquely Japanese take on the adult-oriented genres of the 70s and 80s like funk, disco, AOR and soft rock.

 Visual kei

 Visual kei (Japanese: ヴィジュアル系), also known as "visual style", is a prominent wave in Japan's music world that encapsulates bands with androgynous appearances who play a variety of music styles ranging from heavy metal to electronic.
 Similar to cosplay, visual kei artists typically cross- dress and flaunt very embellished costumes, make-up, and hairstyles.
 Not many of the bands include female members, however a majority of their audiences are young females.

 Starting in the 1980s and rising to popularity in the 1990s, the first generation of visual kei was heavily influenced by western rock and metal musicians such as Kiss.
 One of the pioneers is a band called X Japan who are still active.
 Although, the first wave of visual kei came to an end at the time of X Japan's lead guitarists death in 1999.
 A few years later, the second wave called neo- visual kei transpired and took the genre onto a slightly different path than before.